AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/authoring-methods.md

 >[!NOTE]
 >
->The *new* editor highlighted in this section is only available in the online Adobe Experience Manager (AEM) as a Cloud Service.
+>The *new* editor highlighted in this section is not available when developing locally for AEM as a Cloud Service.
 >
 >The [*original* Content Fragment editor](/help/assets/content-fragments/content-fragments-variations.md) is also available.